JJNCreator/Cooking-Master/README.md

         - Speed: Increases that player's movement speed for ten seconds
         - Time: adds time to that player's timer
         - Score: add points to that player
-    - Incorrect combination: Customer will become angry and become impatient, causing that customer's time to go down faster.
+    - Incorrect combination: Customer will become angry and impatient, causing that customer's time to go down faster.
 If the angry customer leaves disatisfied, that player will lose double the amount of points.
 5. Continue this cycle until the timer runs out

-IMPORTANT NOTES
+***IMPORTANT NOTES***

 - The player must mix the ingredients in the order shown by the customer they are serving.
 - A trash can is available for players to throw items away.
 If they throw away a combination, they'll lose points